 But we don’t want that to happen to you.

-Below are eight of the top mistakes you can make in your social media marketing efforts, and what to do to avoid (or fix) them.
+Here are eight of the top social media marketing fails and examples, and what to do to avoid (or fix) them.

 1. No content strategy

 To implement a good social media strategy, you need a content strategy.
 These four factors can help you begin to develop a plan for content creation:

 Who are you writing for?
 Knowing your audience will help you narrow down the kind of content to write.
 Content Marketing Institute shows a great example of how a paleo foods company did just that.
 Because they’re targeting an audience who is already knowledgeable about the diet, they scrapped ideas for paleo newbies.

 What’s your story?
 Every blog and social media post is just one frame in your brand’s story arc.
 Consistency in both quality and voice establishes a firm identity, one that your audience will be glad to get to know (and hopefully love!).
 Creating a core strategy statement will help your content team maintain this consistency.

 What’s your brand’s personality?
 Determine how you want to communicate with your audience by assigning a voice and tone to your brand—whether you want to be more like the class clown or the straight-A student.
 Whatever you decide, it should reflect who your brand is, and how you want your audience to perceive you.

 Share useful stuff: Rather than spamming your audience with sales pitches and products, teach them something that they can use in their day-to-day life.
 From a listicle to a thought leadership piece to an interview, produce content that will benefit your reader.
 Don’t worry about going viral–in fact, that’s a pretty unrealistic goal.
 Focus on providing value to your audience.